Law Access matches applicants for legal assistance to lawyers. Applicants may be individuals or not-for-profit organisations.

-Law Access matches applications for pro bono legal assistance from individuals and not for profit organisations to lawyers.
-The means-tested service is designed to increase community access to justice and legal services where the application has legal merit and all other avenues of assistance have been exhausted such as Legal Aid WA, community legal centres and the Aboriginal Legal Service of WA.
+We provide a means-tested service designed to increase access to legal services where the application has legal merit and all other avenues of assistance have been exhausted such as Legal Aid WA, community legal centres and the Aboriginal Legal Service of WA.

-Law Access also identifies and refers matters of public interest with potential flow-on benefits for many more disadvantaged and marginalised Australians.
+Law Access also refers matters of public interest with potential flow-on benefits for disadvantaged and marginalised Australians.

-We also provide legal advice to unsuccessful applicants, advising them why their matter has not been able to be referred.
-This assists applicants to better understand their rights and to avoid costly self-representation.
+We also explain to unsuccessful applicants why their matter has not been able to be referred.
+This may help some applicants better understand their rights or options to avoid costly self-representation.

 The Law Access Pro Bono Referral Scheme was originally established by the Law Society of Western Australia in October 1992.
 The concept for the current Law Access service developed out of a feasibility study conducted by Kalico Consulting and funded by Lotterywest in 2013 – Doing the Public Good.
 A key recommendation in this report was the establishment of a single, efficient gateway for assessing applications for legal pro bono assistance.

 Law Access Limited was established on 11 December 2014 and is a wholly-owned subsidiary of the Law Society.
 From 1 July 2015 the Law Access Pro Bono Referral Scheme has been delivered by Law Access Limited, a public benevolent institution registered with the Australian Charities and Not for Profits Commission.